dhruv8315/TMU-Bank/README.md

 databaseSetup.sql will create the tables, so the user can register themselves.

+Add the given jar file to build path of the project as external libraries.

 The app is configured to use the database with the following credentials:

 * Username: root